nasir6/zero_shot_detection/README.md

 - numpy

-The following scripts for dfferents steps in the pipeline are for MSCOCO please see the respective files for more arguments.
+The following scripts are for dfferents steps in the pipeline on MSCOCO dataset, please see the respective files for more arguments.
 ### 1. Train Detector

     cd mmdetection